-And in addition to our volunteering efforts, the FCR Thriving Neighbourhoods Foundation team raised close to \$200,000 in support of Kids Help Phone.
+And finally, in addition to our noteworthy volunteering efforts, the FCR Thriving Neighbourhoods Foundation team raised more than \$535,000 in support of Kids Help Phone over the past two years.
 I would like to personally thank our employees, Board members and corporate friends who continue to support our Foundation.

 I am very proud of what we have accomplished over this past year.
 It could not have been done without the tremendous efforts of the entire First Capital team.
-I look forward to updating you again next year as we continue to execute several significant initiatives outlined in our ESG Roadmap and ED&I Action Plan.
+I look forward to updating you again next year as we continue to execute several significant initiatives outlined in our Environmental, Social & Governance Roadmap and Everyone is Welcome at First Capital Action Plan.

-Adam Paul

-President & CEO
+Adam Paul, President & CEO

-2022 Environmental, Social, & Governance Highlights
+2023 Environmental, Social, & Governance Highlights